-It has become all too common for employees to be signed off work for several weeks at a time.
+It is common for employees to be signed off work for several weeks at a time.
 Before you know it, the absence has run into months.
 Once again, proactive management of the situation is crucial to minimise the cost and inconvenience of the absence and, at the same time, avoid claims by ensuring your legal obligations are complied with.